Cloudslab/iGateLink/README.md

 specific feature.
 Where possible, Android-specific code and generic Java code have been kept separated in order to make the core of the project more portable.

+Below you can find the list of modules in alphabetical order:

  * `aneka`: Android library module for Aneka REST API integration.
  * `aneka-wsdl`: Java module for Aneka REST API WSDL bindings.